nixn/pdns-etcd3/ETCD-structure.md

 All entries can have a `ttl` field, for the record TTL.

-* All domain names (or host names) are undergoing a check

 ### Syntax

 Headings denote the logical type, top level list values the JSON type, sublevels are examples.